 Hamilton — A filmed version of Lin Manuel Miranda’s acclaimed musical was going to hit theatres in October 2021 and later stream on Disney+, but now, Disney is bringing it straight to Disney+ on July 3rd, 2020.

 Frozen 2 — On March 17th, Disney brought Frozen 2 to Disney+ Canada — three months ahead of schedule.
 In the sequel to 2013’s animated smash hit, Elsa, Anna, Kristoff, Olaf, and Sven journey across the land to discover the origins of Elsa’s powers and save their kingdom.

 Stream Frozen 2 on Disney+ here.

-Onward — Pixar’s latest film had only been in wide theatrical release for two weeks before coming to digital platforms on March 20th.
+Onward — Pixar’s latest film had only been in wide theatrical release for two weeks before coming to digital platforms on March 20th and Disney+ Canada on April 3rd.
 The film follows two teenage elf brothers as they go on a magical journey to bring their dad back to life.